talwrii/ffmpeg-cookbook/README.md

 ffmpeg -filters
 ```

-This command list all available filters together with some information about that.
+This command lists all available filters together with some information about each filtet.
 The output indicates what type of filter a filter is.
 For examples `|->A` means a filter is an audio source, `A->A` means that the filter takes audio as input and writes it to output etc.

-Filters are listed in the filters [manual page](#man-pages) `man ffmpeg-filters`.
+Filters are listed in the filters [manual page](#man-pages): `man ffmpeg-filters`.

 > **See also:**: [About filters](#filters-abstract)